-Getting Active in Autumn – Kids Takeover Camps
+Getting Active in Autumn – Kids Takeover and First Step Wild Camps

 Looking for a way to keep your children entertained, safe and active during the school holidays?

-Why not book them onto a Kids Takeover Camp?
+Why not book them onto a Kids Takeover or First Step Wild Camp?

 At Kids Takeover, every day is jam-packed with a varied programme of fun sports, dance and activities that are perfect for all children between 5 – 12 years old.
 With a range of activities running throughout the day, there really is something for everyone to enjoy.